picimako/intellij-inspections/tutorial/07-There-is-no-actual-assertion-called-from-AssertJ/07-There-is-no-actual-assertion-called-from-AssertJ.md

 # There is no actual assertion called from AssertJ

-AssertJ is a library that provides ["a rich set of assertions"](http://joel-costigliola.github.io/assertj/) in a fluent way and for multiple popular libraries.
+AssertJ is a library that provides ["a rich set of assertions"](http://joel-costigliola.github.io/assertj/) in a fluent way for multiple popular libraries.

 One of the main classes from which you can call fluent assertions is `org.assertj.core.api.Assertions`.
-It differs from other assertion libraries like Hamcrest in that the `assert...()` methods doesn't execute the assertion, but wrap the target object and you can call assertion methods on that along with configuring the assertions beforehand in various ways.
+If compared to e.g. Hamcrest it differs in a way that the `assert...()` methods doesn't execute the assertion, but wrap the target object and you can call assertion methods on that along with configuring the assertions beforehand in various ways.

 The issue that I ran into is that one may forget to call an actual assertion method after calling `assert...()` which will do no assertion, therefore make e.g. a unit test false positive.